TERMS AND CONDITIONS OF SALE

 8.8.
 The Customer acknowledges that a PMSI is granted in priority to all other creditors by the Customer in favour of the Company and in all Goods that are supplied from time to time as security for the Customer’s obligations to the Company.

 8.9.
 The Customer indemnifies the Company for any liability for any costs of registration, maintenance, enforcement or discharge or security interest and such other costs and expenses as the Company may incur.

 8.10.
-The Customer agrees to waive or exclude such sections of the PPSA as the Company may require, subject to those sections being capable of exclusion.
+The Customer agrees to waive or exclude such sections of the PPSA as the Company may nominate from time to time, subject to those sections being capable of exclusion.

 8.11.
-If any of the Goods are damaged or destroyed following Delivery but prior to ownership passing to the Customer, the Company is entitled to receive all insurance proceeds payable for the Goods.
+If any of the Goods are damaged or destroyed following Delivery but prior to ownership passing to the Customer, the Company is entitled to receive all insurance proceeds in connection with any clam relating to the same.
+The customer must do everything on its part to promptly make any claim available under any insurance policy and to comply with the terms of the policy, in the event of any such damage or destruction.
 The production of these Terms by the Company is sufficient evidence of the Company’s rights to receive the insurance proceeds without the need for any person dealing with the Company to make any further enquiries.

 9.1.
-Timber is a natural product and, as such, exhibits variations in texture, shade, colour, surface, finish, markings and veining, and contains natural fissures, occlusions, and indentations.
-Whilst the Company will make all reasonable efforts to match sales samples to finished Goods, the Company accepts no liability whatsoever where samples differ to finished Goods supplied.
+Timber is a natural product and, as such, exhibits variations in texture, shade, colour, surface, finish, markings, and veining, and contains natural fissures, occlusions, and indentations.
+Whilst the Company will make all reasonable efforts to match finished Goods to samples, the Company accepts no liability whatsoever where finished Goods supplied differ from samples.

 9.2.
 Timber is a hydroscopic material subject to expansion and contractions.
 As a consequence, the Company shall not be responsible or liable for any gaps that may appear in joinery during prolonged dry periods.